geekyfox/scheming/leanpub/chapter_3.md

 }

 ```

-...and then reevaluating it until the computation is complete.

 You know, I've just realized it's the third time in this story when I say "I have three ways to deal with it," previous two being considerations about memory management and error handling in Chapter 1.